tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 But it's even a bit more involved because this dimension only points to one particular tholon within which is its own 3D space.
 In the thologram, we can't use a Cartesian coordinate system (i.e. X,Y,Z) because that would require a coordinate system that extends past the boundaries of existence, and we know that there can be no metrics in nothingness.
 We can only use a *quadray* coordinates (i.e. A,B,C,D) which are based on a tetrahedron, to identify a point within the tholon.

 Does this mean that our 3D reality is embedded within a parent 3D reality?
 According to the thologram, yes, although I have no idea how this can be tested.
 An analogy we have to the idea of a 3D reality within a 3D reality is VR (virtual reality), where we can create countless 3D worlds within our own 3D reality using our existing 3D VR tools.
 One can easily imagine how we could create virtual realities within those virtual realities.
-Another analogy is how a hologram we can create a 3D space from a 2D surface, and there can be many 3D spaces on top of one another recorded in that same 2D surface.
+Another analogy is how a hologram can create a 3D space from a 2D surface, and there can be many 3D spaces on top of one another recorded in that same 2D surface.

 ### Synergetics